 Most Metroid games in existence have already been listed, but the ones that did not make this list deserve to be mentioned.
 There really is no bad Metroid game, and these ones only barely missed the cut for this list.
 If anyone reading this has a problem with the games listed above, feel free to take one of the "honorable mentions" and place them in their position.

 - Metroid Prime 2: Echoes (Gamecube, Wii).
 This game takes everything that was great about Metroid Prime and makes it even more challenging.
 Seriously, this is a tough game.
 The overall challenge is the primary reason it did not make it in this list with the others.
 Even though it is a phenomenal entry within the series, there are moments when the game seems completely unfair.
 Hardcore gamers take note, beating this game without a walkthrough will result in serious bragging rights.

-- Metroid 2: Return of Samus (Game boy the mid-1980s will probably remember the cool TV commercials advertising this game.
+- Metroid 2: Return of Samus (Game boy).
+Anyone alive in the mid-1980s will probably remember the cool TV commercials advertising this game.
 It is phenomenal for a Game boy game, there is no denying that, and it is the first game to really push Samus and a heroin to be reckoned with.
 A really fun game, but a step backwards in comparison towards its namesake original thanks to technological limitations provided with the Game boy.

 Also by this Author